-In this post, you’ll find the complete Air Plant propagation guide, including a step by step process, what tools you’ll need when propagating and all of our top tips to help you along the way.
+In this post, you’ll find the complete Air Plant propagation guide, including a step by step process, what tools you’ll need and all of our top tips to help you along the way.

 Why propagate Air Plants?